Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 The Israeli army gave Lubna Nabil an ultimatum this week intended to terrify: Leave or risk death.

-It was a message first in Arabic leaflets dropped onto the Jabalia refugee camp, then barked through a quadcopter’s loudspeaker over the house-turned-displacement center where she and her five children were taking shelter with other families.
+It was a message first in Arabic leaflets dropped onto the Jabalia refugee camp, and then barked through a quadcopter’s loudspeaker over the house-turned-displacement center where she and her five children were taking shelter with other families.

 The army ordered them to leave as it intensified its offensive against what it said are regrouping Hamas forces in northern Gaza.